leongraham/Bidomian/README.md

 # Bidomian
 2D Bidomain model for simulating the electrical activity of heart tissue.
 FitzHugh-Nagumo membrane and Beeler-Reuter membrane models are implemented.
 Python code using escript from the University of Queensland for solving the PDEs.
-Output are VTK (.vtu) files, which can be visualised in Paraview or VisIt.
+Extracellular and transmembrane potential are calculated.
+Data output are saved as VTK (.vtu) files, which can be visualised in Paraview or VisIt.

 Setup: